 - Here you will find a tencent.ig.obb file which will be bigger in size like more than 1GB.

 If in case, you didn’t find any Tencent OBB file on your internal storage, that means the obb file is missing and that’s why the game isn’t running.
 So, head over to any browser and search for the PUBG Mobile OBB file.
-You will get a bunch of sites where you can download both the PUBG Mobile APK and the OBB file.
+You will get many sites where you can download both the PUBG Mobile APK and the OBB file.
 Make sure to download the latest one and install the PUBG Mobile APK on your device (after uninstalling the existing one).

 Once installed, go to the File Manager app and move the downloaded OBB file to the internal storage > Android > OBB folder.
 You’re done.
 Enjoy your game.